-Confirmation of your representation: The attached document is delivered to you at your request and on the basis that you have confirmed to Australia and New Zealand Banking Group Limited, Barclays Bank PLC, Citigroup Global Markets Limited, Commerzbank Aktiengesellschaft, Deutsche Bank AG, London Branch, HSBC Bank plc, J.P.
-Morgan Securities plc, Mitsubishi UFJ Securities International plc, Mizuho International plc, QNB Capital LLC and Standard Chartered Bank (the "Dealers"), Qatar National Bank S.A.Q. ("QNB") and QNB Finance Ltd (the "Issuer") that (i) you are located outside United States and not a U.S. person (as defined in Regulation S under the Securities Act); and (ii) if you are in the UK, you are a relevant person; (iii) if you are in any member state of the EEA other than the UK, you are a Qualified Investor; (iv) if you are acting a financial intermediary (as that term is used in Article 3(2) of the Prospectus Directive), the securities acquired by you as a financial intermediary in any offer of the securities described in the document have not been acquired on a non discretionary basis on behalf of, nor have they been acquired with a view to their offer or resale to, any person in circumstances which may give rise to an offer of any securities to the public other than their offer or resale in any member state of the EEA which has implemented the Prospectus Directive to Qualified Investors (as defined in the Prospectus Directive); or (v) you are outside of the UK or EEA (and the electronic mail addresses that you gave us and to which this document has been delivered are not located in such jurisdictions) or (vi) you are a person into whose possession this document may lawfully be delivered in accordance with the laws of the jurisdiction in which you are located.
+Confirmation of your representation: The attached document is delivered to you at your request and on the basis that you have confirmed to Australia and New Zealand Banking Group Limited, Barclays Bank PLC, Citigroup Global Markets Limited, Commerzbank Aktiengesellschaft, Crédit Agricole Corporate and Investment Bank, HSBC Bank plc, ING Bank N.V., J.P.
+Morgan Securities plc, Merrill Lynch International, Mizuho International plc, MUFG Securities EMEA plc, QNB Capital LLC, Société Générale and Standard Chartered Bank (the "Dealers"), Qatar National Bank S.A.Q. ("QNB") and QNB Finance Ltd (the "Issuer") that (i) you are located outside the United States and not a U.S. person (as defined in Regulation S under the Securities Act); and (ii) if you are in the UK, you are a relevant person; (iii) if you are in any member state of the EEA other than the UK, you are a Qualified Investor; (iv) if you are acting as a financial intermediary (as that term is used in Article 3(2) of the Prospectus Directive), the securities acquired by you as a financial intermediary in any offer of the securities described in the document have not been acquired on a non-discretionary basis on behalf of, nor have they been acquired with a view to their offer or resale to, any person in circumstances which may give rise to an offer of any securities to the public other than their offer or resale in any member state of the EEA which has implemented the Prospectus Directive to Qualified Investors (as defined in the Prospectus Directive); (v) you are outside of the UK or EEA (and the electronic mail addresses that you gave us and to which this document has been delivered are not located in such jurisdictions); or (vi) you are a person into whose possession this document may lawfully be delivered in accordance with the laws of the jurisdiction in which you are located.